US STOCKS-Nasdaq hits record close, confirms bull market on economic recovery hopes

 Stocks added to gains late in the session after the U.S. Federal Reserve eased the terms of its “Main Street” lending program.

-The energy sector climbed the most among the 11 major S&P sectors as major oil producers agreed over the weekend to extend a deal on record output cuts.
+The energy sector climbed the most among the 11 major S&P sectors, rising 4.3%, as major oil producers agreed over the weekend to extend a deal on record output cuts.

 Beaten-down shares of cruise operators Carnival Corp and Norwegian Cruise Line Holdings Ltd continued to recover.
-The S&P 1500 airlines index jumped.
+The S&P 1500 airlines index jumped 9.9%.

-Investors will also focus this week on the Federal Reserve’s two-day policy meeting, ending on Wednesday, where the jobs report will most likely be discussed.
+Investors will also focus this week on the Fed’s two-day policy meeting, ending on Wednesday, where the jobs report will most likely be discussed.